Last updated:

 Hormonal therapy can be used to suppress menstrual periods.

-Other treatment of GT is symptomatic and supportive, including use of antifibrinolytic agents.
+Other treatment of GT is included use of antifibrinolytic agents alone or in combination with other therapies.

 Genetic counseling is recommended for people with GT and their families.

-Bone marrow transplantation has successfully cured a number of patients with severe disease.
+Bone marrow or peripheral blood hematopoietic stem cell transplantation has successfully cured several patients with severe disease.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.